Juanito231/ML_Project_1/README.md

 * `helpers.py`: utility functions useful for the 6 mandatory methods and the prediction
 * `preprocess.py`: utility functions useful for the pre-processing of the data
 * `cross_validation.py`: utility functions useful for performing cross-validation
-* `first_run.ipynb`:(TODO: change name) detailed notebook about the different steps we took, and how we obtained our graphs and tables in the report
+* `Explanation_Notebook.ipynb`: detailed notebook of the different steps we took, and how we obtained our graphs and tables in the report

 # Methods used
 - Mean Squared Error with Gradient Descent